-In the synaptic cleft agrin, a glycoprotein, binds lipoprotein receptor protein 4 which activates muscle-specific tyrosine kinase (MuSK) that helps in the differentiation of acetylcholine receptors.
+In the synaptic cleft agrin, a glycoprotein binds lipoprotein receptor protein 4 which activates muscle-specific tyrosine kinase (MuSK) that helps in the differentiation of acetylcholine receptors.

 The postsynaptic membrane

 This membrane is made up of multiple shoulders with a high concentration of ACh receptors (AChR).
-The clefts in this membrane contain voltage-gated sodium channel.
+The clefts in this membrane contain voltage-gated sodium channels.
 Because the post-synaptic membrane contains a high concentration of receptors for ACh, this enables the neurotransmitter to elicit enough depolarization to stimulate the contraction of the muscle.
-The high density is of AChR is possible because of anchoring to rapsyn and other vital muscular protein.
+The high density is of AChR is possible because of anchoring to rapsyn and other vital muscular proteins.

 AChR receptors exist in two forms

 Adult/mature Junctional Receptors are pentametric proteins with five subunits.
 They have high conductivity and remain open for a short period and have a half-life of approximately 14 days.